Nicola Salerno (sporting executive)

-Nicola Salerno, born in Matera, Italy, on August 3, 1956, is an Italian sporting director.
+Nicola Salerno (3 August 1956 – 1 February 2026) was an Italian football sporting director.

-Career
+Life and career

-Son of Senator Francesco Carmelo Salerno, former president of Matera, he started his football career in Serie C2 as sporting director from 1983-1984 until 1985–1986.
-He later worked as sports director and market manager at Ravenna, the Licata, with whom he landed in Serie B in season 1988–1989, and then at Trieste from 1989 to 1993.
+Salerno was the son of Senator Francesco Carmelo Salerno, former president of FC Matera.
+He started his football career as sporting director of Matera, who were in Serie C2 at the time, from the 1983–84 season until 1985–86.

+He later worked as sporting director at Ravenna in the 1986–87 season, at Licata from 1987 to 1989, and at Triestina from 1989 to 1993.

-After serving an initial disqualification as sports director of Messina from 1997 to 2002.
-Salerno was touted as one of the architects of the revival of the Giallorossi as they climbed in a few years from the National Amateur Championship to Serie B. In 2002–2003, after new leadership at Messina, Salerno left to join Catania, also in Serie B.
+He served as sporting director of Messina from 1997 to 2002, a period of revival for the Giallorossi as they rose from the National Amateur Championship to Serie B.

-The following season he moved to Serie A side Cagliari Calcio where he started his working relationship with the then Cagliari owner Massimo Cellino, who won the championship of Serie B for 2003–2004, and he stayed until 2006.
+In 2002–03, after a change of leadership at Messina, Salerno left to join Catania, who were also in Serie B. The following season he moved to Cagliari where he started his working relationship with the then Cagliari owner Massimo Cellino, and won the Serie B championship in 2003–04.
+He stayed at the club until 2006.

-After one season as sporting director at Foggia in Serie C1 from 2006 to 2007, where the Apulian side earned promotion to Serie B in the last minute of the playoff final against Avellino.
+He spent one season as sporting director at Foggia in Serie C1 from 2006 to 2007, when the Apulian side earned promotion to Serie B after winning a playoff final against Avellino.

-Salerno then went back to Cagliari in 2007, but was dismissed in February 2008.
+Salerno then returned to Cagliari in 2007, but was dismissed in February 2008.

-On 12 October 2009 he became the sports director of U.S. Salernitana 1919; after his resignation on 11 February 2011 subsequent to the start of the new owners at the helm of the club.
+In October 2009, he became the sporting director of Salernitana.
+He resigned in February 2011 after new owners took over the club.

-After the summer of 2011, after the experience with Salernitana, after having been in touching distance of a return to Serie B until losing the play-off final against Hellas Verona F.C.
-Salerno made a brief return to Messina (who had fallen to Series D), where he served as the technical advisor.
-In November 2011, he was appointed as the new sporting director of Grosseto in Serie B.
+After his experience with Salernitana, Salerno made a brief return to Messina, who at this point were in Serie D. He served as the club's technical advisor.

+In November 2011, he was appointed the new sporting director of Grosseto in Serie B.